kienleholdings/nextjs-tools/packages/api-utils/README.md

 ### Generating OpenAPI Specifications

-Any good API needs good documentation, but maintaining one giant OpenAPI specification can be a Any good API needs good documentation, but maintaining one giant OpenAPI specification can be a real nightmare for backend developers, especially when mege conflicts are involved.
-Luckily, this package contains an easy utility that turns json files that live alongside your API endpoints into OpenAPI (or Swagger) specifications!
+Any good API needs good documentation, but maintaining one giant OpenAPI specification can be a nightmare for backend developers, especially when mege conflicts are involved.
+Luckily, the package contains an easy utility that turns json files that live alongside your API endpoints into OpenAPI (or Swagger) specifications!
 Here's how to do it: